Bira/octopus-carnival/_drafts/wir-mm-4e-drider.md

 As a minor action, the fanglord can bite someone against whom it has combat advantage, dealing a piddly 1d4 physical damage and a nice 10 ongoing poison damage (save ends).
-It also has the Darkfire encounter power, a Ranged 10 attack which targets Reflex and makes the target grant combat advantage and become unable to hide for a turn.
+It also has the Darkfire encounter power we saw in the Drow entry.

 The **Drider Shadowspinner** is a level 14 Skirmisher with 134 HP.
 It also wears leather, and fights with a shortsword and magic.
 It has trained Perception,